ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 11. The [centralManager(_:didDiscover:advertisementData:rssi:)](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518937-centralmanager/) function gets called when the central discovers a peripheral while scanning
 12. Since we didn't provide any filters to `myCentral.scanForPeripherals`, we need to check the name of each peripheral the central finds while scanning
 13. We use *nil coalescing* to set a default value if the `peripheral.name` is `nil`: `let unwrappedBLEName = peripheral.name ??
 "NoBLEName"`
-14. If we find a peripheral with a matching name of "Etekcity Nutrition Scale"
+14. If we find a peripheral with a matching name of `Etekcity Nutrition Scale`
 15. We stop scanning: `central.stopScan()`
 16. We connect to the peripheral: `central.connect(scalePeripheral, options: nil)`
 17. The [centralManager(_:didConnect:)](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager/) function gets called when the central connects to a peripheral